vertico-defi/tinder_practice_nlp/data/MODEL_CARD.md

 - Safety gate can be conservative; false positives may occur in romantic/private contexts.
 - LLM response quality depends on the chosen GGUF model and decoding settings.
 - Phase inference and intent detection are heuristic and can misclassify tone.
+- Trust and consent detection are heuristic and may misread user intent.

 ## Ethical Considerations
 - The system should not encourage harassment, coercion, or explicit sexual content.